Alex Lee (comedian): Career

 Lee began her career in journalism, as a producer for ABC News 24.
 She took part in the Walkley Foundation's Australia-Korea Media Exchange Program, and later became a political reporter for BuzzFeed.
 Having performed in comedy shows at university, she became a presenter and writer for the ABC's satirical news program The Roast in 2014.

 Having collaborated with The Chaser on The Roast, Lee went on to appear in The Chaser's Media Circus, The Checkout, and The Chaser’s Election Desk.
 In 2017, Lee starred in Michelle Law's play Single Asian Female.
 Since 2018, Lee has also been featured as a presenter and comedy actor on The Feed.
 A segment she presented about retiring radio shock-jock Alan Jones prompted a lawsuit from Jones in 2020.
+The lawsuit was settled later that year.
+The segment was taken down but neither SBS nor Lee was required to apologize or offer financial compensation.
+In 2025, Jones was charged with 35 counts of alleged sexual misconduct, including assault.

 Lee was a writer and cast member for Rove McManus' short-lived variety show Saturday Night Rove in 2019.
 In 2021, Lee was announced as the host for Win the Week, appearing alongside Craig Reucassel in a new quiz show airing on the ABC.
+In 2025 she appeared as a contestant on Claire Hooper's House Of Games.

 Lee is also a regular player on Dragon Friends, a Dungeons & Dragons-themed podcast and live show.

 Personal life

+Lee attended Danebank School in Hurstville from Kindergarten to Year 12 and was the School Captain of both the Junior and Senior Schools.

 Lee has a husband, and she gave birth to a son in 2019.